SHIELDING YOU

 There are deadlines for filing these motions, and judges are not inclined to give relief to people who were already convicted.
 You need an experienced, tenacious post-conviction attorney to file your motions on time and, with persuasive arguments, to give the judge a reason to reconsider your sentence or conviction.

-What Having a Compassionate Post-Conviction Lawyer Means for You
+What Having A Compassionate Post-conviction Lawyer Means For You

 At the Panella Law Firm, we fight tirelessly on your behalf regardless of whether you are fighting an unjust short sentence or a lengthy prison term.
 Each person who retains us as their Orlando post-conviction lawyers has their own needs; and when we sit down to review your case, we do it like you are our only client.